fermyon/spin-trigger-sqs/README.md

 ## Test

 The trigger uses the AWS configuration environment variables - these must be set before running.
+Be sure to set `AWS_DEFAULT_REGION` in your environment to the region of your queue.

 You will also need to change the `queue_url` in `spin.toml` to a queue you have access to.